A CATALOGUE OF ERRORS IN SHERLOCKIAN PASTICHE

 PP.146-147: According to Dr Frederick, "Slightly over two months ago [the Titanic] left port from Southampton", which would date the start of this adventure to June, 1912.
 It must have been a very cold June, however, as Holmes has to light "a robust fire to take the chill off the room".

 PP.122-125: Holmes comments "There seems to be a magical...influence on this planet that doesn't exist on Earth.
 I am inclined to think that the natural laws of the two planets are different".
 It seems that time works differently there, as well.
-On P.122 while Holmes & his colleagues are held prisoner, the first Martian cylinder lands.
+On P.122 while Holmes and his colleagues are held prisoner, the first Martian cylinder lands.
 On P.123 we are told that it is "an hour or so later" when they are trying to cut a hole through their prison door, and Holmes states that it will be "twelve hours and thirty-seven minutes precisely" before the cylinder is cool enough to open after its landing.
 There follows a page of continuous dialogue, and on P.125 it is "an hour later" and yet Churchwarden states "It's been a little over ten hours since the first capsule landed".

-P.4: One wonders whether the asylum matron means Sir Francis Drake or Sir Walter Raleigh when she says that one of the inmates believes he is "Sir Walter Drake".
+says that one of the inmates believes he is "Sir Walter

 PP.153-154: The Haffenden family's butler introduces himself as "Arthur Horncastle" when he arrives at Baker Street, which is odd, as throughout the rest of the story everyone refers to him and his wife as "Horniman".